LitingKu/SpaCCI/docs/Installation.md

     library(SpaCCI)

-The package has currently been test on:
+The package has currently been tested on:
 - MAC: OS Sonoma (14.6.1)